-A sophisticated and predictive understanding of the mechanisms of climate change and the effects on sea level change are needed to plan for the future.
-Glaciers, ice sheets, and subglacial environments contain records of past atmospheric composition, climate, and ice thickness, which provide clues to understanding future climate.
-They also contain information relating to the physics of ice sheets and the processes that control their stability and response to climate change.
+Glaciers, ice sheets, and subglacial environments contain records of the past and present which provide clues to understanding the future.
+They also contain information relating to the physics of ice sheets and the processes that control their stability.
 Furthermore, the subglacial realm preserves unique biological, geochemical, and geological environments.
-Extracting this information involves drilling and coring of the polar ice sheets, a specialized and challenging endeavor that requires extensive planning, technology, and logistics.
+Extracting this information involves drilling and coring of the polar ice sheets, a specialized and challenging engineering endeavor that requires extensive planning, specialized technology, and logistics.

 Vision

-To enable discoveries about changes in climate and the environment, using evidence from within and beneath glaciers and ice sheets, to inform environmental policy.
+To enable scientific discoveries using evidence from within and beneath glaciers and ice sheets.

 Mission